The Facilities at Morden College

 Club Lounges & Bar None

 Both of our sites at Blackheath and Beckenham have a Club Lounge with bar.
-The Club Lounges are a primary venue for beneficiary-led social events and activities, be it bingo, race nights or quizzes.
-The Club Lounges are open all week for beneficiaries to take advantage of, to relax and socialise, with regular bar opening hours many evenings of the week.
-Bar None (pictured) is Blackheath’s bar, the name being the winner out of many suggested and voted on by beneficiaries.
+The Club Lounges are a primary venue for residents-led social events and activities, be it bingo, race nights or quizzes.
+The Club Lounges are open all week for residents to take advantage of, to relax and socialise, with regular bar opening hours many evenings of the week.
+Bar None (pictured) is Blackheath’s bar, the name being the winner out of many suggested and voted on by residents.

 IT Suites